VasilyGerrans/SuperGUM/README.md

 **SuperGUM** is built with [Superfluid](https://www.superfluid.finance/home), allowing fans to spend an amount exactly proportional to the time spent accessing the content.

 **SuperGUM** uses decentralised frontend hosting provided by [Skynet](https://siasky.net/) which ensures protection against bans from hosting providers and allows you to participate in keeping the platform online.
-Anybody can save their own copy of **SuperGUM** onto Skynet and ensure access the to app <em>forever</em>.
+Anybody can save their own copy of the **SuperGUM** frontend on Skynet and ensure access the to app <em>forever</em>.

 You might be thinking to yourself: “How can one human being have possibly built all of that in just one month?”
 The answer is [Moralis](https://moralis.io/) – the ultimate web3 development platform – which services all page content and supplies the methods for storing files on [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).